Jewel of the Day: The Grand Duchess Vladimir Tiara

 Some of the many occasions when this tiara were used include Queen Elizabeth’s official visit to the Vatican for an audience with Pope John Paul II, the reception hosted for Nelson Mandela in the Buckingham Palace, and the Queen’s official photograph as Queen of Canada (none of the Commonwealth realms besides the United Kingdom has its own crown jewels).

 Which style of the Grand Duchess Vladimir Tiara do you prefer?
-With the original pearls, Cambridge emeralds, or with no pendants at all?Filed under British Royals, Historical Royals, Russian Royals
+With the original pearls, Cambridge emeralds, or with no pendants at all?Filed under Historical Royals, Russia, The United Kingdom

-Tagged Cambridge Emeralds, Elizabeth II, Grand Duchess Vladimir Tiara, Jewellery, Marie of Mecklenburg-Schwerin, Mary of Teck, Tiaras.
+Tagged Cambridge Emeralds, Elizabeth II of the United Kingdom, Grand Duchess Vladimir Tiara, Jewellery, Marie of Mecklenburg-Schwerin, Mary of Teck, Tiaras.